paulktham/tp/docs/UserGuide.md

 >
 > A: In FindOurSEP, students are prioritized based on their GPA, with higher GPAs sorted first.
 When two students share the same GPA, priority is given to the one listed earlier, following a first-come-first-serve basis.

+## Glossary

+* *SEP* (Student Exchange Programme): NUS’s largest global exchange initiative, enabling students to study at over 300 partner universities in 40+ countries. *FindOurSEP* project is designed specifically to assist in the SEP allocation process for CEG (Computer Engineering) students.
+* *GPA* (Grade Point Average): A numeric score ranging from 0.0 to 5.0, representing a student's academic performance, used for allocation.
+* *CSV* (Comma-Separated Values): A file format used to store tabular data, such as student records.
+* *JSON* (JavaScript Object Notation): A lightweight data-interchange format used for storing student and university data.
+* *Allocator*: Class responsible for assigning students to universities based on GPA and preferences.
+* *Command*: A specific action or function executed by the program, such as `add`, `delete`, or `allocate`.
+* *Parser*: Class that interprets and processes user input commands.
+* *StudentList*: Data structure containing records of all students in the SEP system.
+* *UniversityRepository*: A repository containing information on partner universities available for SEP.
+* *FindOurSEP*: The name of the project system designed to facilitate and optimize the SEP (Student Exchange Programme) allocation process specifically for Computer Engineering students at NUS.
+* *Java 17*: A version of the Java programming language and runtime environment.
+It’s important to have this or a more recent version installed to run certain Java applications.
+* *.jar file*: A Java ARchive file that contains Java classes and associated metadata and resources.
+It's used to distribute Java applications.
+* *Terminal*: A text-based interface used to interact with the computer’s operating system, allowing you to execute commands.
+* *Navigate (cd)*: A command used in the terminal to change the current directory to a different directory. cd stands for "change directory."

 ## Command Summary

 | Action     | Description                                                         | Format/Example                                                                                                                          |